botbreeder/mudbasic/README.md

 Lines with a single double quoted string are identifiers.

-Of course we could allow `"Jane"` instead of `(110)` inside of placeholders, but then we'd have to come up with an id for each and every entity or statement we have to deal with.
+Of course we could allow `"Jane"` instead of `(110)` inside of placeholders, but then we'd have to come up with an id for each and every entity we have to deal with.
 More importantly, we'll sometimes need to say things about statements themselves.
 For instance:

 ```
 210 "Joe"